chessquest/chess-quest-web/README.md

 - Rails 5.2.4.3

-### Getting Started

-If you don't have yarn installed locally, you can use Homebrew:
-`brew install yarn`

-Next, run `yarn` to install the chessboard.js and chess.js libraries.

-Regular Rails setup... clone, bundle, rake db:{create,migrate}

-Run `rake assets:precompile` to compile the chess-related assets to allow them to be compiled and cached up front rather than compiled every time the app boots.

 <!-- CONTRIBUTING -->

-## Contributing
+### Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-Feel free to improve upon the codebase and submit pull requests!
 We hope that users provide input to improve their experience and that of others.

+###### Getting Started
 1. Fork the Project
+2. If you don't have yarn installed locally, you can use Homebrew:
+`brew install yarn`
+3. Run `yarn` to install the chessboard.js and chess.js libraries.
+4. Set up the rails database `rails db:{create,migrate}
+5. Run `rake assets:precompile` to compile the chess-related assets
+    * *This allows these assets to be compiled and cached up front rather than compiled every time the app boots*
+###### Making a Contribution
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+2. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+3. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+4. Open a Pull Request

 The Chess.js and Chessboard.js documentation can be referenced for additional [chessboard methods](https://github.com/jhlywa/chess.js/) and [examples of implementation](https://chessboardjs.com/docs), respectively